-■ Continuous Growth in Demand for Semiconductor Materials
+Continuous Growth in Demand for Semiconductor Materials

-In 2022, Taiwan procured US\$14.7 billion worth of semiconductor, making Taiwan the world's largest buyer of semiconductor materials.
-As the output value of Taiwan's semiconductors continue to grow, demands for new materials and equipment will continue to grow as well.
+The Taiwan IC industry comprises approximately 300 companies, and procurements of semiconductor materials totaled more than US\$11 billion in 2018, making Taiwan the world's largest procurer of semiconductor materials.
+As Taiwan's IC production value continues to grow, its demand for new materials and equipment will also continue to rise.

-■ Specific opportunities in the area of semiconductor materials:
+Specific opportunities in the area of semiconductor materials: